rfong/sustenance/bread/sourdough_tartine_quickref.md

 Lightly flour each piece and shape into rounds with your pastry scraper.

 Let rest for 30 minutes.
-While you wait, line two bowls/baskets with clean flour sack towels.
-Rub flour into them.
+Prepare proofing containers.

 #### FINAL SHAPING (10 min)